-- Section 10.
+- Section 4.
 The cash payments provided for in this Memorandum shall not be added to the Supervisor's base salary.
-The cash payments will be subject to dues and fair share fee deductions where applicable. - Section 11.
-A Supervisor in an inactive pay status shall, upon return to active pay status, be entitled to the above general pay increases outlined in Sections 2, 3, 4, 5 and 6; the cash payments outlined in Sections 7 and 9; and the service increments outlined in Section 9 where applicable. - Section 12.
+The cash payments will be subject to dues and fair share fee deductions where applicable. - Section 5.
+A Supervisor in an inactive pay status shall, upon return to active pay status, be entitled to the service increment outlined in Section 3 or the cash payment outlined in Section 4, where applicable. - Section 6.
 The Employer agrees to pay a supervisory differential of up to one step above the highest paid subordinate provided the following criteria are met: - a.
 The Supervisor has more Commonwealth service than the subordinate.
 Service shall be interpreted to mean only that service occurring since the Supervisor's most recent appointment.
 Service occurring prior to a Supervisor's break in employment shall not be counted unless the Supervisor returns to the same agency and classification series within one year from the date of termination. - b.
 The Supervisor will not be eligible for the differential adjustment if the subordinate's salary is greater than the Supervisor's salary as a direct result of any type of demotion or downward reclassification involving a salary save. - c.
 For Supervisors with a fixed subordinate workforce, supervisor/subordinate pay relationship reviews will occur on an ongoing basis using the criteria established above.
 The effective date for adjustments for the ongoing review will be the date the subordinate began earning a higher salary than the Supervisor. - d.
 For Supervisors with a rotating subordinate workforce, supervisor/subordinate pay relationship reviews will occur on a date to be determined by the Office of Administration, Bureau of Classification Compensation and Work Place Support, Salary and Time Administration Division and the Fraternal Order of Police.
 In no case will the review be less than 9 months or more than 15 months from the previous review.
 The effective date for adjustments will be the date of the review.